wdporter/i-am-that-vuepress/78-all-knowledge-is-ignorance/readme.md

-# 78. All Knowledge Is Ignoreänce
+# 78. All Knowledge Is Ignorance

->Earlier I was sure of so many things, now I am sure of nothing.
-But I feel that I have lost nothing by not knowing, because all my knowledge was false.
-My not knowing was in itself knowledge of the fact that all knowledge is ignoreänce
+>Earlier, I was sure of so many things: now I am sure of nothing.
+But I feel that I have lost nothing by no knowing, because all my knowledge was false.
+My not knowing was in itself knowledge of the fact that all knowledge is ignoreance …

 **Questioner:**&ensp;Are we permitted to request you to tell us the manner of your realisation?

 **Maharaj:**&ensp;Somehow it was very simple and easy in my case.
-My <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>, before he died, told me, “Believe me, you are the Supreme Reality.
+My <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>, before he died, told me, “Believe me — you are the Supreme Reality.
 Don’t doubt my words, don’t disbelieve me.
 I am telling you the truth — act on it”.
-I could not forget his words and by not forgetting — I have realised.
+I could not forget his words and by not forgetting, I have realised.

 **Q:**&ensp;But what were you actually doing?